HealthInformaticsUT/EstonianOMOPMappings/drugs/README.md

 ### 2. Local Drug Package Codes
 These codes represent specific drug products available at [The State Agency of Medicines](https://ravimiregister.ee/).
-A package code is a combination of 7 numbers, which identifies a medicine package.
+A package code is a combination of 7 digits that identifies a specific medicine package.

 The mappings in this CSV file were created using the OHDSI tool [Usagi](https://ohdsi.github.io/Usagi/).